 Creator Tom Kapinos claims that the inspiration for the show did come from his personal frustration, because he worked for 4 years as a Writer on Dawson's Creek (1998), and he didn't quite feel what he was writing.

-According to David Duchovny, ever since the show moved from being aired in the fall to being aired in the spring, creator Tom Kapinos has written every season finale as a possible series finale.
+According to David Duchovny, ever since the show moved from being aired in the fall to being aired in the spring, Tom Kapinos wrote every season finale as a possible series finale.
 This is because the shooting schedule hasn't changed that much, so when the show premieres in January, the season has been shot for months.

-"Californication" is a portmanteau of 'California' and 'fornication'.
-Its origin is bumper stickers in Oregon in the late 1970s and early 1980s that read "Don't Californicate Oregon".
-Red Hot Chili Peppers' 1999 album "Californication" sold over 15 million copies, and as of 2009 is their most successful record.
+Californication (2007) is a portmanteau of "California" and "fornication".
+Its origin is bumper stickers in Oregon in the late 1970's and early 1980's that read "Don't Californicate Oregon".
+Red Hot Chili Peppers's 1999's album "Californication" sold over 15 million copies, and as of 2009 it still was their most successful record.

-The poem, printed on a poster, one can see in the intro is from Chinese poet Li Po (Li Bai): Facing Wine Never refuse wine.
+The poem, printed on a poster, which can be seen in the intro, is from Chinese poet Li Po (Li Bai): Facing Wine Never refuse wine.
 I'm telling you, people come smiling in spring winds: peach and plum like old friends, their open blossoms scattering toward me, singing orioles in jade-green trees, and moonlight probing gold winejars.
 Yesterday we were flush with youth, and today, white hair's an onslaught.
 Bramble's overgrown Shih-hu Temple, and deer roam Ku-su Terrace ruins: it's always been like this, yellow dust choking even imperial gates closed in the end.
 If you don't drink wine, where are those ancient people now?